felucius/KwetterBackendAPI/README.md

 To find a specific tweet by it's content (has wildcard pattern in it)
 - api/tweets/findtweetbycontent/'content-key'

+To add a mention to an existing tweet
+- api/tweets/addmention/'tweet-id-data'/'username-data'

 To find all written tweets from a specific user by it's username
 - api/users/gettweetsfromuser/'username-data'
 - api/users/liketweet/'username-data'/'tweet-id-data'

 To add a new tweet from a single user with their own context, tags and mentions
-- api/users/addtweet/'username-data'/'text-to-write-data'/'tags'/'username-data'
+- api/users/addtweet/'username-data'/'text-to-write-data'/'tags-data'/'username-data'
-- api/users/addtweet/'username-data'/'text-to-write-data'/'tags'/'noname-data' (no mentions in the tweet)
+- api/users/addtweet/'username-data'/'text-to-write-data'/'tags-data'/'noname-data' (no mentions in the tweet)

 To find a tweet with liked users by it's tweet id
 - api/tweets/gettweetlikes/'tweet-id-data'